 Bill Gayner, BSW, MSW, RSW, developed Emotion-Focused Mindfulness Therapy (EFMT), integrating Mindfulness-Based Interventions into Emotion-Focused Therapy to help people address internal conflicts and unfinished business, cultivate deep healing and growth, and better navigate their lives.

-Bill is a Registered Social Worker and Psychotherapist in the Centre for Emotion and Psychological Health in Toronto where he provides individual and couple Emotion-Focused Therapy (EFT), Emotion-Focused Mindfulness Therapy (EFMT) groups, and EFMT professional training for mental health professionals.
+Bill is a Registered Social Worker, Psychotherapist, in the Centre for Emotion and Psychological Health in Toronto where he provides individual and couple Emotion-Focused Therapy (EFT), Emotion-Focused Mindfulness Therapy (EFMT) groups, and EFMT professional training for mental health professionals.
 He is currently providing online therapy through a secure online healthcare platform.
 Research indicates online therapy is as effective as in-person therapy.

-Bill is the Mindfulness and Wellness Clinical Educator in the Health Arts and Humanities Program, University of Toronto.
-He has trained and mentored mental health professionals, residents and social work students in mindfulness for fifteen years.
+Bill is a Mindfulness and Wellness Clinical Educator in the Health Arts and Humanities Program, University of Toronto.
+He has trained and mentored mental health professionals, residents and social work students in mindfulness for over twenty years and meditated for over 40 years.

 Bill worked as a Mental Health Clinician in the Clinic for HIV-Related Concerns in Psychiatry in the Sinai Health System, Toronto, for 22 years, providing individual psychotherapy for people living with HIV and mindfulness training for HIV+ gay and bisexual men, psychiatry outpatients, and hospital employees.

 Bill initially learned to meditate in his early twenties by reading books on Buddhism, sitting on a cushion on his bed, and focusing on the breath.
 This was so practical, helpful, and intriguing, he went on to train in a mix of Tibetan and Theravada Buddhist practices primarily with George Dawson (Namgyal Rinpoche), Cecilie Kwiat and Tarchin Hearn from 1984 to 1994, including attending a Buddhist teacher training program, the Kinmount Seminary and Academy at the Dharma Centre of Canada, for a year and a half, and chairing an affiliated Buddhist group in Ottawa, Crystal Staff.